pipe-cd/pipecd/docs/content/en/blog/news/may-2022-update.md

 ### What's changed
 ---

-It's been a while from last update about the development of our PipeCD project, but you can be assured, our PipeCD development is going well.
-Since the last report, PipeCD team has introduced 5 major releases (from [v0.27.0](#) to the latest [v0.32.3](#)) with serveral UI improvements and some interesting features that I can't wait to show you now.
-This blog post walks you through some of notable changes.
+It's been a while from the last update about the development of our PipeCD project, but you can be assured that our PipeCD development is going well.
+Since the last report, PipeCD team has introduced 5 major releases (from [v0.27.0](https://github.com/pipe-cd/pipecd/releases/tag/v0.27.0) to the latest [v0.32.3](https://github.com/pipe-cd/pipecd/releases/tag/v0.32.3)) with several UI improvements and some interesting features that I can't wait to show you now.
+This blog post walks you through some notable changes.
 For all other changes, please check out each release note.

 #### Cloud Run live state